Best use for AI tutor

 Step 2

-Use Target Practice to decide which leak matters first.
+Use Target Practice to decide which issue matters first.

 Step 3

-Use parent proof to keep the week accountable without promising a score jump.
+Use the parent update to keep the week accountable without promising a score jump.

 Trust note